Ethereum Review 2025: Investment Guide

 DeFi: The Financial Revolution

-Ethereum hosts the world's largest decentralised finance ecosystem, with over $50 billion in Total Value Locked (TVL) across hundreds of protocols.
-This represents a complete reimagining of financial services without traditional intermediaries, offering unprecedented transparency, accessibility, and programmability.
+What is DeFi on Ethereum?
+Ethereum hosts the world's largest decentralised finance ecosystem.
+It has over $50 billion in Total Value Locked (TVL) across hundreds of protocols.
+This represents a complete reimagining of financial services.
+It operates without traditional intermediaries.
+It offers unprecedented transparency, accessibility, and programmability.

 DeFi Categories and Leading Protocols

-- Uniswap V4: Leading AMM with $4B+ TVL, introducing hooks for customization
+- Uniswap V4: Leading AMM with $4B+ TVL, introducing hooks for customisation

-- Curve Finance: Specialized for stablecoins and similar assets, $2B+ TVL
+- Curve Finance: specialised for stablecoins and similar assets, $2B+ TVL

 - Balancer: Multi-token automated portfolio manager and exchange

-- 1inch: DEX aggregator optimizing trade execution across multiple venues
+- 1inch: DEX aggregator optimising trade execution across multiple venues

 Lending and Borrowing